royal-markets/royal-protocol/README.md

 In addition to the "core" contracts, there are some extra contracts included in this repo that may be useful for service providers or other entities operating within the protocol:

 6. **[RecoveryProxy](./src/extra/RecoveryProxy.sol)** - A smart contract that can be set as the `recovery` address for an account.
 Intended to be used by entities offering "Recovery-as-a-Service".
 7. **[ProvenanceToken](./src/extra/ProvenanceToken.sol)** - A simple ERC721 NFT contract.
-Each ProvenanceClaim requires a corresponding NFT token.
+Each ProvenanceClaim can optionally have a corresponding NFT token.
 This contract specifically was designed to be used with the ProvenanceRegistrar contract.
 8. **[ProvenanceRegistrar](./src/extra/ProvenanceRegistrar.sol)** - A smart contract that can register provenance on behalf of other users.
 For that to work, this contract's address needs to be registered as the `operator` address of some protocol account, and delegations from users need to be set to this smart contract address on [delegate.xyz](https://delegate.xyz/).

 ## Deployments